keptn/keptn.github.io/content/docs/quickstart/_index.md

 --set=control-plane.apiGatewayNginx.type=LoadBalancer
 ```

-2. Install the execution plane components.
-These are additional microservices that will handle certain tasks:
+3. Install some standard Keptn execution plane components.
+These are additional microservices that handle specific tasks:

 ```
 helm install jmeter-service keptn/jmeter-service -n keptn helm install helm-service keptn/helm-service -n keptn
 ```

+  Note that you do not have to use these particular microservices.
+  See [Deploying Services](../0.16.x/manage/service) for more information.

 See [Install Keptn using the Helm chart](../0.16.x/operate/advanced_install_options)
 for more details.